slunicko-ondra/foxtrot/game_design.md

 **Task assignment**:

 Valeria received an email with secret information in the attachment.
 When you receive secret instructions, after reading you should probably delete them, right?
 However, is deleted file lost forever?
-Find the location of the (not yet published) secret file and use the location itself as a flag.
+Try to find it.
+The flag is the location of the secret folder inside the deleted attachment (don't forget the '/').

 **Hints**:

 Hint 1 (Where to look): Deleted files are moved to Trash folder.
-It's located at /home/valeria/.local/share/Trash.
+Users typically have a hidden .local/ folder in their home directory, and inside it, you can find the Trash folder somewhere.

 Hint 2 (Which file?): Filename is attachment1.txt